Santoku vs. chef knife: Which is best for your kitchen

 How the santoku and chef’s knife are different

-Depending on what kind of work you do in the kitchen you may be wondering which is the better knife.
+Depending on what kind of work you do in the kitchen, you may be wondering which is the better knife.
 They are similar in many ways and yet different in some key ways that can affect your buying decision.

 Another difference is the edge of the blade itself.
-Asian style knives typically have a sharper edged angle, whereas knives in the west have a slightly wider angle.
-On the Classic santoku knife you will have a 10 to 15 degrees angle on the blade whereas the average chef’s knife will have a 20 degrees angle blade like you see on the Cangshan knives.
+Asian-style knives typically have a sharper-edged angle, whereas knives in the west have a slightly wider angle.
+On the Classic santoku knife, you will have a 10 to 15 degrees angle on the blade, whereas the average chef’s knife will have a 20 degrees angle blade like you see on the Cangshan knives.

 Purpose of knife

 Both knives are capable of slicing and dicing many different foods.
-They’re both capable of cutting fruits, vegetables, herbs, meat and fish.
-However, the chef’s knife with its added weight is easier to cut through denser materials.
+They’re both capable of cutting fruits, vegetables, herbs, meat, and fish.
+However, with its added weight, the chef’s knife is easier to cut through denser materials.

-Shape of the blade
+The shape of the blade

-The cutting motion of a chef’s knife and a santoku are different as well, a chef’s knife is rounded and will cut with a rocking motion, whereas the santoku knife is a flat knife and cuts straight down.
-This means that when the santoku goes all the way down it allows for a full cut of the fruit or vegetable, while the chefs knife will require rocking.
+The cutting motion of a chef’s knife and a santoku are different as well; a chef’s knife is rounded and will cut with a rocking motion, whereas the santoku knife is a flat knife and cuts straight down.
+This means that when the santoku goes all the way down, it allows for a full cut of the fruit or vegetable, while the chef’s knife will require rocking.

-Which is better the santoku knife versus the chef’s knife?
+Which is better, the santoku knife versus the chef’s knife?

 Now it’s time we get to the big decision: which is better: the cook’s knife or santoku knife?
-When you’re looking at each of these knives it’s important to realize they are very similar.
+When you’re looking at each of these knives, it’s important to realize they are very similar.
 If you find yourself using a knife to cut through a lot of denser meats and bones, the chef’s knife will be the way to go.

-Likewise with the chef’s knife if you prefer a rocking motion when it comes to cutting, slicing, and mincing your food the chef’s knife is hard to beat.
+Likewise, if you prefer a rocking motion with the chef’s knife when it comes to cutting, slicing, and mincing your food, the chef’s knife is hard to beat.

-However if you find that you prefer the up-down motion of cutting and getting a full cut in one push.
-That you prefer a lighter and thinner blade that’s just a little bit smaller, the santoku knife may be the better fit for you.
+However, if you find that you prefer the up-down motion of cutting and getting a full cut in one push, that you prefer a lighter and thinner blade that’s just a little bit smaller, the santoku knife may be the better fit for you.